erhangndz/erhangndz/README.md

 ### 🪐 About Me

-🧬  Since February 2024, I have been working as C# and .Net Development Instructor at Acunmedya Academy and M&Y Software Education Consultancy
+🧬  Since February 2024, I have been working as C# and .Net Development Instructor at Acunmedya Academy and M&Y Software Education Academy Consultancy